 Example of pathos: This Cheerios pathos advertisement injects good vibes with positive words

 We see sunshine, smiles and bright colors while we hear the words “good goes around.”
+It invites positivity and encourages us to associate Cheerios accordingly.

 On the other hand, pathos advertisements can also employ unpleasant emotions like fear and worry just as effectively.

-Pathos examples: this somber pathos advertisement says don’t let heart disease happen to you.
+Pathos examples: this somber pathos advertisement says don’t let heart disease happen to you

 This ad by the British Heart Foundation underscores the dangers of heart disease.
 As the spot unfolds, you start to realize that the narrator suddenly died at her sister’s wedding.